lowjoel/kvm-guest-drivers-windows-wiki/VirtIO-FS:-A-shared-file-system.md

 ## Overview

-VirtIOFS is a shared file system that lets virtual machines access a directory tree on the host.
+VirtIO-FS is a shared file system that lets virtual machines access a directory tree on the host.
 More information on the underlying approach is available [here](https://virtio-fs.gitlab.io/).

-## VirtIOFS for Windows
+## VirtIO-FS for Windows

-VirtIOFS for Windows is a user mode file system, implemented using [WinFsp](https://github.com/billziss-gh/winfsp).
-VirtIOFS for Windows consists of VirtIO-powered driver and user space service.
+VirtIO-FS for Windows is a user mode file system, implemented using [WinFsp](https://github.com/billziss-gh/winfsp).
+VirtIO-FS for Windows consists of VirtIO-powered driver and user space service.

 ## Status

-VirtIOFS is at an early stage of development and should be considered as a "Tech Preview" feature.
+VirtIO-FS is at an early stage of development and should be considered as a "Tech Preview" feature.

 ## Setup